joematthews/extreme-angular/README.md

 Uses [Prettier](https://prettier.io/) to provide opinionated formatting so diffs contain less formatting changes and teams argue less about formatting in general.

-In the [.prettierrc.json file](./.prettierrc.json), `htmlWhitespaceSensitivity` has been set to `css` to improve the formatting of templates.
-This will trim whitespace immediately before and after inline elements.
+In the [.prettierrc.json file](./.prettierrc.json), `htmlWhitespaceSensitivity` has been set to `ignore` to improve the formatting of templates.
+This will trim whitespace around and inside elements.
+Use `&nbsp;` (non-breaking space) to explicitly enforce spacing between inline elements.
 (If disabled, this setting will be difficult to reenable in the future.)

 The following prettier plugins are used: